Section on Health Equity in Dissemination and Implementation Sciences

 Focal infectious diseases of interest include: HIV and other sexually transmitted Infections (STIs), Hepatitis Virus B (HBV) and C (HCV), Human Papilloma virus (HPV), SARS-CoV-2, human monkeypox virus and other emerging infections.
 The section works in any populations affected by our focal infectious diseases with priority for on women’s health outcomes.

-The goal is to conduct investigations that will have measurable impact on population health both domestically as well as internationally.
+The goal is to conduct investigations that will have measurable impact on global population health.

 HEDIS Section Director